My Thermostat is Blinking Cool On: What It Means

 When “my thermostat is blinking cool on”, it typically signals a safeguard is in action or there’s a delay following a power outage.
 This article will guide you through understanding why this happens and provide actionable steps to address the issue without unnecessary complexity.

-• Troubleshooting steps for a blinking ‘Cool On’ message include checking thermostat settings, power connections, and possibly resetting the thermostat or replacing its batteries if a low battery indicator is present.
+Troubleshooting steps for a blinking ‘Cool On’ message include checking thermostat settings, power connections, and possibly resetting the thermostat or replacing its batteries if a low battery indicator is present.
+Also, inspect the indoor and outdoor unit for any power supply issues or unusual sounds.

 Understanding the Blinking Cool On Message